Maternity pay - what you're entitled to

 These payments would be as well as any maternity leave you get.

-It’s also worth seeing what other help and benefits you're entitled to - such as Child Tax Credit, Child Benefit, Healthy Start vouchers and a Sure Start grant.
+It’s also worth seeing what other help and benefits you're entitled to - such as Child Tax Credit, Child Benefit, Healthy Start vouchers and a Best Start Grant pregnancy and baby payment.
 You can claim some benefits before you give birth, so it’s worth checking as soon as you can.

 When you can get statutory maternity pay